Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is They had no significant impact on recurrence.
+The correct answer is Femoral fissure.

 🔍 Key Findings